 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-These phone calls are much more costly than regular phone calls.
+These phone calls are much more expensive than regular phone calls.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but inmates should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you are under any sort of disciplinary procedure, phone calls could be reduced or totally denied.

 Sending Mail to Inmates